zscaler/zscaler-sdk-python/README.md

 ## Rate Limiting

-The Zscaler provides unique rate limiting numbers for each individual product.
+Zscaler provides unique rate limiting numbers for each individual product.
 Regardless of the product, a 429 response will be returned if too many requests are made within a given time.
 Please see:
 * [ZPA Rate Limiting][rate-limiting-zpa] for rate limiting requirements.
 * [ZIA Rate Limiting][rate-limiting-zia] for a complete list of which endpoints are rate limited.